This is how you prevent the processing of personal data (part 1/2): tool-independent blacklists and whitelists

 The PII-preventionmatrix

 I classify the measures you can take to prevent the processing of personal data according to two classifications.
-Together, they form a matrix which I call the PII prevention matrix – here the abbreviation PII refers to the term ‘Personal Identifiable Information’ which is more or less equivalent to the term ‘personal data’.
-The classifications are:
+Together, they form a matrix which I call the PII prevention matrix - here the abbreviation PII refers to the term 'Personal Identifiable Information' which is more or less equivalent to the term 'personal data'.
+The classifications are: 1) Tool-independent vs. tool-dependent.
+In a tool-independent solution, the personal data must be replaced for each new tool.
+The order in which different events take place is as follows:

 1. Data such as a URL become available